RawanAbdelkader272/Pipelined-Complex-Multiply-Accumulator/README.md

-# Complex Accumulator Hardware Design
+# Pipelined Complex Multiply Accumulator

 This project implements a hardware accelerator that performs complex multiplication on two coefficient vectors, stores every 5th result, and accumulates the stored values.
 ### What This Design Does